 Student Writing Contest

-The Waterston Desert Writing Prize announces a new student desert writing competition, open only to high school age students in the Central Oregon counties of Crook, Deschutes and Jefferson.
-This contest, as does the historic writing prize, honors literary nonfiction that demonstrates artistic excellence, sensitivity to place, and desert literacy - with the desert as both subject and setting.
-The student writing contest seeks submissions that focus on the Oregon High Desert.
+The Waterston Desert Writing Prize announces a new student desert writing competition, open only to high school age students in the Central Oregon counties of Crook, Deschutes, Lake and Jefferson.
+This contest, as does the historic writing prize, honors literary nonfiction that demonstrates artistic excellence, sensitivity to place, and desert literacy.
+The student writing contest seeks submissions that focus on some aspect of the desert, whether physical, imagined, metaphorical.
+Use your imagination!
 Inspired by author and poet Ellen Waterston's love of the high desert of Central Oregon, a region that has been her muse for more than 30 years, the Student Writing Contest recognizes the vital role deserts play in the ecosystem and human narrative.